 Instantaneous billing provides administrative benefits compared to interval netting.
-Using the meters for exported and delivered energy instead of relying upon profile data to bill customers is less administratively burdensome for the Company.
-Without netting, the Company's meters simply record energy delivered and energy exported and send those registers to the Company's billing system to calculate a bill for the customer.
-While the Company has automated much of the process for billing customers taking service on Schedule 136, based upon 15-minute intervals, there still is some backend manual work that is required to accurately bill customers.
-15-minute interval netting requires profile data for each meter which on average includes 2,920 reads for each monthly billing period.
+Under instantaneous netting, all exported energy sent to the grid is measured and all energy delivered from the grid to the customer to be used at their site is measured.
+These are two simple quantities of energy that the meter shows each month.
+Under interval netting, such as hour interval netting, these measurements must be examined and netted for every hour.
+Using the meters for exported and delivered energy instead of relying upon profile data (for example hour-by-hour usage measurements in a month) to bill customers is less administratively burdensome for the Company.
+Without netting, the Company's meters simply record energy delivered and energy exported and send those amounts to the Company's billing system to calculate a bill for the customer.
+While the Company has automated much of the process for billing customers based upon 15-minute intervals for customer generators in Utah, there still is some backend manual work that is required to accurately bill customers.
+15-minute interval netting requires much more data for each meter which on average includes 2,920 reads for each monthly billing period.
 Most of the time, there are no issues with this data, but when there is, Company employees must resolve it.
-Some of the issues that may require intervention include:
+Some of the issues that may require employee attention include:

 - Meter aggregations require manual calculation using a billing calculation sheet.
-The Company estimates 0.25 - 0.50 hours per month aggregating meter data depending on number of meters involved. - Interval data issues such as from gaps in data or when meters are exchanged also require manual reconciliation.
-It is hard to quantify the time spent on missing data as it only occasionally happens and now AMI exchanges are mostly complete in Idaho.
+The Company estimates 0.25 - 0.50 hours per month aggregating meter data depending on number of meters involved. - Interval data issues such as from gaps in data or when meters are exchanged also require employee time.
+It is hard to estimate the time spent on missing data as it only occasionally happens and now AMI exchanges are mostly complete in Idaho.
 Going forward, meter exchanges will happen less frequently.
 Assuming a one percent failure of billings each year and 0.5-1.0 hours to resolve for each 100 customers in net billing, then the following time requirement is estimated:

-100 customers x 12 billings = 1200 x 1% = 12 accounts x 0.5 - 1.0 hour = 6 - 12 hours annually
+100 customers x 12 billings = $1200 \times 1\% = 12$ accounts $\times 0.5 - 1.0$ hour = 6 - 12 hours annually

-At the current volume of 2,200 customer-generators, this would scale to a 132 to 264 hours of activity per year for the Company.
+At the current volume of 2,200 customer-generators, this would be about 132 to 264 hours of activity per year for the Company.
 In addition, using total exported energy and total delivered energy in the billing calculation is a simpler concept to explain to customers than netting over each 15-minute or hour interval.
 It is much easier for someone to understand that all energy sent to the grid will get a certain export price and all energy delivered to the customer will be billed at standard tariff rates than to describe how energy is netted in every interval period.